gesturesAidl/video_processor/README.md

 This I3D had weight initialization from a ResNet50 network trained on Imagenet, and afterwards pre-trained on the action recognition dataset Kinetics-400.
 The model runs on MXnet DL framework.

-Each video (RGB and Optical Flow) is fed through this feature extractor obtaining a (1, 2048) tensor as output, which is saved as a numpy file.
+Each video (RGB and Optical Flow) is fed through this feature extractor obtaining a (1, 2048) tensor as output, which is saved as a numpy file by the feature extractor.

 ### Classifier Neural Network